minikin/blog-old/README.md

-#  This repository contains a list of projects for my blog.
+#  This repository contains a list of projects of my blog.

 To find the desired project please select an appropriate branch or use menu.